Furunodo/sovbox/README.md

 Sovbox works on any Linux machine with enough disk space, no need for a screen.
 No need to run this in your own house even, as you can rent a dedicated or cloud server.

+### Who may want to use it?

+Someone who wants a full node but doesn't want to keep it running at home, e.g. nomads or students living in a dorm.

+Someone who wants to use an old machine for this, instead of buying something new and fancy like Nodl or a [Casa Node](https://keys.casa/).

+Someone who wants to know more precisely what software is running.

+### Will there be a GUI?

+Maybe later.

 ## Useful resources